 Strangely, in many places throughout Turkey, minibus drivers will not end the route at the bus terminal of the destination city.
 If the driver asks you where you want to go, tell him ‘Eski Midyat’ (eski means old).

-He might just drop you off at the edge, from which you can easily walk to the sites mentioned in the above Midyat guide.
+He’ll probably drop you off at the edge of the district, from which you can easily walk to the sites mentioned in the above Midyat guide.

 Midyat seems to have two small terminals – one in the old city and one in the new city.
 But you can just use the Eski Midyat terminal to get to Mor Gabriel and also back to Mardin.

 As mentioned above, to get to Mor Gabriel cheaply, find a minibus bound for Cizre/İlçe and tell the driver you want to go to Mor Gabriel.
 Either he can drop you off on the main highway for the standard fare, or drive all the way to the monastery for an extra fee (likely more than double).

 In my case, I walked the 2 km each way and only paid 15 TL in total for both rides.
 That sure beats the price most taxi drivers are asking!

 When finished with your day, stay alert as your bus approaches Mardin.
 In my case, the driver did not stop at the Mardin Otogar on the way back, but went straight ahead to the ‘New Mardin’ district.
 By the time I realized, it was too late.
 I then had to get off and flag down a local city bus headed back toward the otogar.

 There are numerous places to stay within the Eski Midyat.
 As the area is so small, anywhere in the historic district should be fine.

 But as mentioned, Midyat can be visited as a day trip from Mardin, which is where I stayed.
 The old section of Mardin is not a huge place so location is not particularly important.
 Just make sure you’re staying in the old part of town and not ‘New Mardin,’ an unremarkable modern city at the bottom of the hill.